 Typically, cholangiogram is used when you have gallstones and need your gallbladder removed.
 Your doctor will make a few small cuts in your body (called laparoscopic surgery).
 Then they'll put a tiny video camera through one of the cuts to help him with the operation.

 During this surgery, an intraoperative cholangiogram may help your doctor do the following:

 Check for bile duct stones.
 Stones in your gallbladder sometimes move into your bile ducts.
 They don't always cause symptoms, but they can lead to serious problems such as an infection.

 Keep the common bile duct safe.
 You have a lot of ducts, organs, and other parts packed tightly in this part of your body.
-Sometimes your doctor can't tell what he's looking at.
-So there's a chance he could harm one of your biggest ducts, the common bile duct.
+Sometimes your doctor can't tell what they're looking at.
+So there's a chance they could harm one of your biggest ducts, the common bile duct.

 When You Might Need One